LogtalkDotOrg/logtalk3/README.md

-email address, first and last name, organization, organization type (education, commercial, government, ...), Prolog compilers you use (optional), platforms (mac, pc, unix,...) (optional), projects where you intend to use Logtak (optional)
+email address, first and last name, organization, organization type (education, commercial, government, ...), Prolog compilers you use (optional), platforms (mac, pc, unix,...) (optional), projects where you intend to use Logtalk (optional)

 4. SUPPORT